What is the future of artificial intelligence (AI) in healthcare?

 Currently, AI is being used to great effect in the realm of revenue cycle management and optimization.
 Two examples of that are:

-➤Real-time physician documentation improvement: Using specialized, real-time decision support models at the point of care, physicians can increase the accuracy, comprehensiveness, and efficiency of their note taking.
+Real-time physician documentation improvement: Using specialized, real-time decision support models at the point of care, physicians can increase the accuracy, comprehensiveness, and efficiency of their note taking to collect more valuable patient data.

-And with that, we’re able to account for administrative tasks in the formation of our answer:
+And with that, we’re able to account for administrative tasks in our answer:

 How to overcome barriers and prepare for the future of AI in healthcare

-According to Gartner, “The AI/smart machine era will be the most disruptive in the history of IT … Eventually, these advances will redefine what it means to be a physician and a patient.”
+According to Gartner, “The AI/smart machine era will be the most disruptive in the history of IT… eventually, these advances will redefine what it means to be a physician and a patient.”
+(Content available to Gartner members.)

 However, as these advances are made, Gartner has also identified current challenges to adopting AI.
 The most notable one is a lack of trust in AI-based technologies from medical providers.